CVE-2010-4641

 01 // Technical Summary

 XWiki Enterprise versions prior to 2.5 are vulnerable to a critical SQL injection flaw, allowing remote attackers to inject malicious SQL commands.
-Successful exploitation grants attackers the ability to execute arbitrary code on the server, potentially leading to complete system compromise and data exfiltration.
+Successful exploitation can lead to complete system compromise, including data theft, unauthorized access, and potential server takeover.
+This vulnerability poses a significant risk to organizations using affected XWiki deployments.

 02 // Vulnerability Mechanism

-Step 3: Query Execution: The application, lacking proper input validation, incorporates the attacker's payload directly into a SQL query.
-The database server then executes this modified query.
+Step 4: Query Execution: The application, due to the lack of input validation, incorporates the attacker's payload directly into a SQL query.

 03 // Deep Technical Analysis